ng-doc/ng-doc/apps/ng-doc/src/app/docs/entities/page/index.md

 # {{ NgDocPage.title }}

-The page is the main building block of your guidelines, which you can use to describe some cool features of your project, show various demos, create playgrounds and do many other things that are useful to your users.
+The page is the main building block of your guidelines, which you can use to describe some cool features of your project, show various demos, write guidelines and do many other things that are useful to your users.

 ## Creating a page